 Head coach Carin Gabarra and members of the women's soccer team participated in the American Red Cross' "Holiday Mail for Heroes" program in December.
 The event was organized through the Athletes for Hope organization, of which Gabarra is a member.
 The team traveled to the Annapolis Boys & Girls Club where it assisted area youth in writing and decorating over 50 holiday cards to mail to active-duty servicemen and women stationed around the world.

 The team also participated in MLK Day through Athletes for Hope and the Boys and Girls Club in Annapolis and adopted a team member with Team IMPACT.

 The squash team invited members of the Baltimore Squash Wise program to the Naval Academy to promote the value of classroom and physical education.
 Student-athletes from Navy and the Baltimore-based program interacted in a two-hour practice event where the youth learned how the Navy squash team runs its practices on a daily basis, while the two groups participated in abdominal exercises, stretching, squash drills, movement exercises and competitive play.
 While a good chunk of the day was spent on the squash courts, the midshipmen also answered questions about their experiences at the Academy, including the benefits of a great education.
-The team also interacted with a similar group in Philadelphia called Squash Smarts on a Saturday morning before playing in a tournament.

 MEN'S TRACK & FIELD

 The men's track and field team got involved with the Special Olympics helping officiate a track meet held at Ingram Field.
 Members of the track and field team also volunteered at the Annapolis 10 Mile Race.